Graduate Diploma in Health and Social Inclusion

 Careers

-The programme’s graduates will enjoy employment in a range of sectors including health and social care settings, health promotion, health-related statutory services, non-governmental organisations, academic sectors and/or pursue further doctorate-level studies.
+The programme’s graduates will enjoy employment in a range of sectors including health and social care settings, health promotion, health-related statutory services and non-governmental organisations.

 DCU graduates are highly sought after by employers.
 Our Graduates work in environments ranging from large multinationals to SMEs, family businesses and start-ups across every sector.